 - 1 or more atypical moles

 You can take precautions against atypical moles by knowing your skin.
 Perform a full self-exam at least once a month using a mirror and a good light source, and seek assistance from family members if needed.
-If you encounter a skin growth that does not appear normal, we encourage you to visit Dermatology & Plastic Surgery Specialists for a second opinion from Dr. Michael J. Messina and our providers.
+If you encounter a skin growth that does not appear normal, we encourage you to visit Dermatology & Plastic Surgery Specialists for a second opinion from our trained professionals.
 Prompt medical attention can treat an atypical mole before it develops into something more serious.

 We invite you to contact our office at 760-773-6616 for more information about treating atypical moles in Palm Desert, California, or click here to read on: